microsoft/qlib/docs/component/estimator.rst

                   fend_time: 2018-12-11

 - `class`
-    Data handler class, str type, which should be a subclass of `qlib.contrib.estimator.handler.BaseDataHandler`, and implements 5 important interfaces for loading features, loading raw data, preprocessing raw data, slicing train, validation, and test data.
+    Data handler class, str type, which should be a subclass of `qlib.data.dataset.handler.BaseDataHandler`, and implements 5 important interfaces for loading features, loading raw data, preprocessing raw data, slicing train, validation, and test data.
 The default value is `ALPHA360`.
 If users want to write a data handler to retrieve the data in ``Qlib``, `QlibDataHandler` is suggested.

 - `module_path`
    The module path, str type, absolute url is also supported, indicates the path of the `class` implementation of the data processor class.
-The default value is `qlib.contrib.estimator.handler`.
+The default value is `qlib.data.dataset.handler`.

 - `args`
     Parameters used for ``Data Handler`` initialization.